Doctors Note Logo

 Why Your Doctor Warns Against Ingesting Clay for Detoxification

-Ingesting bentonite clay for detox can expose you to heavy metals, cause gastrointestinal blockage, nutrient deficiencies, dehydration, and interfere with medications while evidence for its benefits remains unproven.
+Bentonite clay is often marketed as a natural detox remedy, but ingesting it carries real risks.
+Bentonite clay can expose you to heavy metals like lead and arsenic, cause gastrointestinal blockage, lead to nutrient deficiencies and dehydration, and interfere with prescription medications.
+Meanwhile, scientific evidence supporting its detox benefits remains unproven.

 answer background